keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

         <div class="col-sm-6 col-xs-12">
             <h3>I.T support as a Service</h3>
             <p>We get that complex I.T terms can cause confusion and make understanding the bigger picture.</p>
+            <p>We can help all sorts of clients: from consumers facing every day problems, small business owners, or even enterprise support for C level executives.
+We've got a mix of technical support staff with various I.T backgrounds ready to help you at the click of a button.</p>
         </div>
     </div>
 </section>